Carney Complex

 How is Carney complex inherited?

-CNC is inherited in an autosomal dominant pattern, which means that an affected individual has a 50% chance of passing the pathogenic variant to each of their offspring.
-In about 25% of cases, CNC arises due to spontaneous (de novo) mutation, meaning there is no prior history of the condition in the family.
+PRKAR1A-associated diseases are inherited in an autosomal dominant pattern, which means that an affected individual has a 50% chance of passing the pathogenic variant to each of their offspring.
+In about 25% of cases, CNC arises due to spontaneous (de novo) pathogenic variants, meaning there is no prior history of the condition in the family.

-What are the surveillance options in the EU?
+What are the management options for Carney complex in the EU?

 The management of patients diagnosed with CNC includes evaluations following initial diagnosis to assess the extent of the disease and subsequent surveillance recommendations based on age and gender.

-Consensus surveillance guidelines for patients with CNC are currently lacking, but expert recommendations include:
+Consensus surveillance guidelines for patients with CNC are currently lacking, but expert recommendations include (according to Stratakis CA. Carney Complex.
+2003 Feb 5 [Updated 2023 Sep 21], not endorsed by ERN GENTURIS):

 • Annual echocardiography starting from childhood